stonecyan/BitMEX-Helper/README.md

 # BitMEX-Helper
 Web Application for calculating risk and position size based on capital, stop loss, and desired risk.
-Charting implemented with Coin API.
+Charting implemented with Tradingview API.